-In a holographic display system, finding the phase value $\phi$ on the SLM plane that best approximates the target image can be formulated as solving an optimization problem of the form where the function $f(\phi)$ describes the light propagation, Y is the amplitude of the target image, L represents the loss function, and s is the scale factor of the system.
-The optical system not only determines the imaging quality of the projection but also is one of the most critical factors that affects the numerical calculation of diffraction propagation.
+In a holographic display system, finding the phase value φ on the SLM plane that best approximates the target image can be formulated as solving an optimization problem of the form where the function $f(\phi)$ describes the light propagation, Y is the amplitude of the target image, L represents the loss function, s is the scale factor of the system.
+The optical system not only determines the imaging quality of the projection but also is one of the most critical factors that affect the numerical calculation of diffraction propagation.

-$$\widehat{\phi} = \operatorname{argmin}\{L[s \cdot f(\phi), Y]\},\tag{1}$$
+$$\hat{\phi} = argmin\{L[s \cdot f(\phi), Y]\}$$ (1)

-We discuss an intuitive reason for the use of the DSFD algorithm as the light propagation function.
-In a near-eye display system, a large FOV is a vital factor and is determined from the holographic image projection.
-We evaluate several lensless light propagation algorithms, including the S-FFT, the angular spectrum method (ASM), the DSFD, and the three-step diffraction[21].
-Among these methods, both the S-FFT and ASM algorithms employ a plane wave as the light source, and hence the size of output images is limited.
-Although the three-step diffraction can obtain the largest field in the image reconstruction, the zeroth-order output and the first-order output overlap each other[21].
+We discuss an intuitive reason for the use of the doublesampling Fresnel diffraction algorithm as the light propagation function.
+In a near-eye display system, a large field of view is a vital factor and is determined by the way of the holographic image projection.
+We evaluate several lensless light propagation algorithms, including the single-fast Fourier transform (S-FFT), the angular spectrum method (ASM), the double-sampling Fresnel diffraction (DSFD) and the three-step diffraction [21].
+Among these methods, both the S-FFT and ASM algorithms employ plane wave as the light source and hence the size of output images is limited.
+Although the three-step diffraction can obtain the largest field in the image reconstruction, the zero-order output and the first-order output overlap to each other [21].
 Therefore, we use the dispersive spherical wave as the light source of the system and implement the DSFD for calculating the light propagation.
-A schematic illustration of the holographic image projections with plane wave illumination and a diverging light source is presented in Fig. 1.
+A schematic illustration of the holographic image projections with a plane wave illumination and a diverging light source is presented in Fig. 1.